ans-group/docs.ukfast.co.uk/source/network/load-balancers/getting-started.md

 ![Renaming a load balancer](files/getting_started_2_small.png)

-A load balancer needs configuring with three aspects as a minimum:
+A load balancer needs at least three resources configuring before the first deployment can be made:
 - At least one target group
 - At least one target within that target group
 - At least one listener